Ildemaro Vargas Preview, Player Props: Nationals vs. Blue Jays

 - Vargas has 10 doubles, a triple, four home runs and 11 walks while batting .242.

-- Vargas has driven in a run in 14 games this season (23.0%), including eight games with more than one RBI (13.1%).
-He has also driven in three or more of his team's runs in two contests.
+- Vargas has had at least one RBI in 22.6% of his games this season (14 of 62), with more than one RBI eight times (12.9%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.